quantumish/Jacobian/readme.md

 4. Import `mrbpnn` from your Python code and use it.
 5. Look to the `example.py` file for simple usage of the library.

+## The Future

+Jacobian is actively in development and the following are things that are planned for the nearish future:
+    - More architectures such as Convolutional Neural Networks and RNN-like architectures (LSTM, GRU...).
+    - Moving towards a more proper release by emphasizing usability.
+    - Further increasing speedups from a conceptual perspective with better algorithms, a implementation perspective with optimized code, and a low-level perspective with hardware optimizations + more compiler work.
+    - More advanced capabilities such as the inclusion of gradient descent optimizations.
+    - More clear examples on how this is used as well as why one would use it.